Wednesday, 30 September 2020

 Every hip 60s record label needed a catchy slogan and Probe Records gave us the clumsy and somewhat ambiguous “Probe Is Turning On The People” which appeared on their advertising material and generic single sleeves.

-Two unremarkable and largely forgotten UK samplers, Handle With Care and Spirit Of Rock (The Probe Family Album), appeared in 1970 and 1972.
+Two largely forgotten UK samplers, Handle With Care and Spirit Of Rock (The Probe Family Album), appeared in 1970 and 1972.
 The latter was notable for being a joint release with the budget imprint Music For Pleasure.
+It contained the rare Steely Dan track "Dallas" which was set to appear on their debut album Can't Buy A Thrill but was dropped before release.
 Both Probe and MFP were under the EMI umbrella at the time.

 HANDLE WITH CARE (Probe SPSS1) 1970